Enjoy seamless access to the best things to do in Mammoth Lakes during your stay at The Westin Monache Resort, Mammoth.

 Mammoth Mountain Ski Area

-Mammoth Mountain is one of the finest alpine skiing mountains in the world.
-With an average of 400 inches (33 feet) of snow a year, 3100 vertical feet, and 3,500 acres of skiable terrain, Mammoth lives up to it's name.
-Choose from heart-pumping steep chutes, wide open bowls, tree skiing, bumps, gullies, or well groomed trails.
+With an average of 400 inches (33 feet) of snow a year, 3,100 vertical feet, and 3,500 acres of skiable terrain, Mammoth Mountain lives up to its reputation as one of the finest alpine destinations in the world.
+Skiers and snowboarders can select from an endless array of things to do on the mountain, including heart-pumping steep chutes, wide open bowls, tree skiing, bumps, gullies and well-groomed trails.
 Mammoth Mountain's terrain parks have consistently been ranked among the top parks in North America.
-Mammoth Mountain boasts one of the longest ski seasons, and is typically open for skiing from November through June.
+Mammoth Mountain boasts one of the longest winter and spring ski seasons, and is typically open from November through June.

-Devils Postpile National Monument protects and preserves the Devils Postpile formation, the 101-foot high Rainbow Falls, and pristine mountain scenery.
-The formation is a rare sight in the geologic world and ranks as one of the world's finest examples of columnar basalt.
+Seeing the stunning Devils Postpile formation is an essential thing to do for travelers visiting Mammoth Lakes.
+Protected by the Devils Postpile National Monument, this rock formation is a rare sight in the geologic world and ranks as one of the world's finest examples of columnar basalt.
 Its columns tower 60 feet high and display an unusual symmetry.
 Not only does the Monument preserve and protect the fascinating formation of the Postpile, but it also serves as a portal to the sublime High Sierra backcountry.
 Over 90% of the Monument is designated as wilderness.
 Both the John Muir and the Pacific Crest Trails pass through the Monument.
 A myriad of day-hikes and overnight trips originate from the Monument's trailhead.

 Mammoth Yosemite Airport